AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/set-up-taxonomy-metadata.md

    </note>
    -->

-1. In the **Custom Label** box, enter a label for the field.
+1. In the **[!UICONTROL Custom Label]** box, enter a label for the field.

-   The field name becomes the label that displays in the Details panel for content.
+   The field name becomes the label that displays in the [!UICONTROL Details] panel for content.

 1. Click **Save**.